engineyard/ey-docs/pages/linking-github-to-appcloud.md

 5. Click Allow to authorize.

-6. On your Cloud Accounts page, verify that the account is linked to the GitHub account.
+6. On your Accounts page, verify that the account is linked to the GitHub account.

      ![confirm the link](images/confirm_github_link.png)

 <h2 id="topic3">To create an application from a repository in a linked GitHub account</h2>

-Create an application as you normally do for Cloud with the following exceptions:
+Create an application as you normally do for Engine Yard Cloud with the following exceptions:

 1. In the Git Repository URI, select the name of the application from the dropdown menu or begin typing the name of application.